Synthird/synthird/README.md

   - 🎮 You can play the ones I published on [itch](https://synthird.itch.io)
 - 🎨 I also create [art](https://cara.app/synthird)
 - I never use "AI"
-  - Except for making commit messages on the site (Because that is enforced)
+  - Except for making commit messages on the site (Because that is enforced and I don't know how to turn it off)
 - ⚡ Fun fact: You are reading this in the present!

 <details>